On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Low multiplicities and examples

 \section{Low multiplicities and examples}

-This section is concerned with natural questions and examples arising from the degeneracy condition (\Cref{def:degenerate}).
+This section is concerned with natural questions and examples associated to the phenomenon of (conformally) stable eigenvalues.
 The simplest examples are flat tori and the round sphere.
-Thus, already in 1988, Colin de Verdi\`ere classified the degenerate and conformally degenerate eigenvalues on the square torus and the two-dimensional round sphere while investigating the strong Arnold hypothesis \cite{CdV1988}.
+Thus, already in 1988, Colin de Verdi\`ere classified the unstable and conformally unstable eigenvalues on the square torus and the two-dimensional round sphere while investigating the strong Arnold hypothesis \cite{CdV1988}.
 We discuss these examples, in two \emph{and} higher dimensions, in sections \ref{sec:torus} and \ref{sec:sphere}, respectively.
 Section \ref{section:low multiplicities and examples} is concerned with eigenvalues of low multiplicity, and Section \ref{sec:misc} lists further examples and comparisons.